What’s the secret to writing persuasive sales copy?

 What I do know is salesmanship.
 My face-to-face closing rate averages north of 70%.
 And my long form sales copy often sees double digit (percentage) response rates.
 And in the real world, that ain’t bad.

-Most of my bigger sales copy winners have been with “construction trades — prepper/survival/self defense — and self help/self development niches”.
-But what I’m sharing with you here is not niche specific.
+Most of my bigger sales copy winners have been with “construction trades — prepper/self defense /survival– and self help/self development niches”.
+But what I’m sharing with you today is not niche specific.

 And it’s also not necessary for some copy.
-(It would probably be overkill for selling impulse items like T-shirts or candy)
+(It would probably be overkill for selling impulse items like T-shirts, candy, MMO)

-Keep in mind these are tools, not rules.
-I won’t tell you what you “must” do, or even what you “should” do.
+I won’t tell you what you “must” do, and I can’t tell you what you “should” do (at least not in a blog post).
 I can only tell you how I do it.

 And maybe it’ll work for you like it works for me…